barackd222/barackd222.github.io/assets/handsonlabs/exploretheapis-5.md

 <img src="./img/exploretheapis-5-7.PNG" />

-Execute another GET Request for Physicians
+Execute another **GET** Request for **Physicians**

 <img src="./img/exploretheapis-5-8.PNG" />

-You should see that the request was allowed and Physician data is returned (assuming it already existed).
+You should see that the request was allowed and Physician data is returned (or an empty list assuming no data exists yet).

 Feel free to **POST** some new **Physicians** and **Patients** and **GET** those new records back successfully.